geo-ant/varpro/README.md

 This is another application where varpro really shines, since it can take advantage of the separable nature of the problem.
-It allows us to perform a global fit over thousands, or even tens of thousands of right hand sides in reasonable time (fractions of seconds to minutes), where conventional purely nonlinear solvers must perform much more work.
+It allows us to perform a global fit over thousands, or even tens of thousands of right hand sides in reasonable time (fractions of seconds to minutes), where conventional nonlinear solvers must perform much more work.

 ### Maximum Performance and Advanced Use Cases